 In a FASB February 2016 news release, FASB Chair Russell G. Golden was quoted, stating that the “U.S. Securities and Exchange Commission and other stakeholders have identified [operating leases] as one of the largest forms of off-balance sheet accounting.”
 However, for most companies, operating leases are no longer an available method of off-balance-sheet financing due to the release and adoption of ASC 842 and the other new lease accounting standards, IFRS 16 and GASB 87.

-Some other examples of off-balance-sheet assets and liabilities include those that result from joint ventures or other partnerships involving the pooling of resources to accomplish a shared task.
+Some other examples of off-balance-sheet assets and liabilities can include those that result from joint ventures and other partnerships that involve pooling resources to accomplish a shared task.

 The FASB and IASB released their new lease accounting standards in early 2016.
 Clearly, the Boards planned to reduce the number of off-balance-sheet transactions with their changes to operating lease accounting.
 The Q1 2016 issue of FASB Outlook specifically addressed off-balance-sheet transactions in relation to leases: